Interview answer drill

 The Core Idea

 The value of this is determined by how a function is called, not by where it is written.
-This becomes a real debug issue when a method is detached, passed as a callback, or mixed with arrow functions and strict mode.
+The most common production/debug failure is extracting a method, passing it to a browser or framework callback, and then discovering the receiver disappeared.

 So the useful mental model is not 'owner of the function' but 'receiver at call time.'